 The Yale Baltic Studies Program is an interdisciplinary forum for the study of the Baltic Sea region, with an emphasis on the lands that comprise contemporary Estonia, Latvia, and Lithuania.
 The program sponsors workshops, symposia, and lectures, and serves as a resource for and liaison among students and scholars whose work involves the Baltic region.

-In 2014 the Baltic Studies Program is hosting a joint conference of the Society for the Advancement of Scandinavian Study and Association for the Advancement of Baltic Studies in New Haven, CT.
-Click here for more information.
+In March 2014 the Baltic Studies Program hosted a joint conference of the Society for the Advancement of Scandinavian Study and Association for the Advancement of Baltic Studies in New Haven, CT.
+The conference was attended by over 500 people from twenty-two countries.

 Joseph P. Kazickas Post-Doctoral Fellow 2013-14